jimdigriz/freeradius-oauth2-perl/README.md

 1. as a redirect URI, enter in `http://localhost:8000/code.html`, then click on the complete arrow
 1. the application will now be added and you will be shown a preview page
 1. before we leave, you will need the 'Client ID' (a [long hex GUID](http://en.wikipedia.org/wiki/Globally_unique_identifier#Text_encoding)), which you can find located under both 'Configure' (at the top of the page) or 'Update your Code' (under the 'Getting Started' title)
-1. place this Client ID in the `config` file under your realm as `clientid`, for example:
+1. place this Client ID in the `config` file under your realm as `clientid`
-    [example.com]
-    clientid=12345678-abcd-abcd-abcd-1234567890ab

 Using this Client ID, we now need to create an authorisation code, to do this, run a webserver from a terminal, inside the project with: